AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/organization-ident-1-issues.md

   </tr>
   <tr>
         <td>type (terminology support)</td>
-        <td>There is a gap in support for fine grained occupation types.
+        <td>There is a gap in support for fine grained organisation types.
 A SNOMED CT-AU value set, <a href="https://healthterminologies.gov.au/fhir/ValueSet/healthcare-organisation-role-type-1">Healthcare Organisation Role Type</a>, has been published to support the representation of finer grained healthcare organisation types.
 It is under consideration for use in the R4 variant of AU Base Organization.</td>
         <td>See <a href="https://github.com/hl7au/au-fhir-base/issues/333">au-fhir-base/issues/333</a></td>
   </tr>
   <tr>